 The graphs on the next page show how the amount you owe and the remaining equity you hold may change over time.
-This is based on different changes to the value of your home, or what is often referred to as 'house price inflation'.
+This depends on how much of the monthly interest you choose to pay and for how long.

 This example is based on a single borrower and illustrates an example lifetime mortgage that, at its outset, has the following variables.